 There is an ATM beside the Coop Store on Seafield Street.
 A Post Office is located within Portsoy Ice Cream Shop and some shops also offer a cash back service.
 Some stall holders at the Festival may be able to accept card payments, please check with individual stall holders.

-Festival entry tickets are available in advance online and from the Ticket & Information Office in Portsoy the week prior to the Festival.
-However, you can also purchase tickets on the day at various entry gates to the Festival.
+Discounted Festival entry tickets are available in advance online.
+Tickets are also available from the Ticket & Information Office in Portsoy the week prior to the Festival.
+However, you can also purchase Festival entry tickets on the day at various entry gates to the Festival.
 The tickets allow you to enter and leave the Festival area as you wish for the duration of validity (day /weekend as applicable to type of ticket purchased).

 Children under 5 years of age are permitted to the Festival free of charge.